tlswg/tls13-spec/draft-ietf-tls-tls13.md

   containing only parameters it understands, and it MUST generate a fresh ServerHello random value, rather than forwarding the endpoint's value.

-  In this scenario, the intermediary is a pair of TLS endpoints for purposes of protocol requirements and security analysis.
+  Note that TLS's protocol requirements and security analysis only apply to the two connections separately.
+Safely deploying a TLS terminator requires additional security considerations which are beyond the scope of this document.

-- An intermediary which forwards ClientHello parameters it does not understand MUST NOT process any messages beyond that ClientHello.
+- An middlebox which forwards ClientHello parameters it does not understand MUST NOT process any messages beyond that ClientHello.
 It MUST forward all subsequent traffic unmodified.
 Otherwise, it may fail to interoperate with newer clients and servers.

-  Forwarded ClientHellos may contain advertisements for features not supported by the intermediary, so the response may include future TLS additions the intermediary does not recognize.
+  Forwarded ClientHellos may contain advertisements for features not supported by the middlebox, so the response may include future TLS additions the middlebox does not recognize.
 These additions MAY change any message beyond the ClientHello arbitrarily.
 In particular, the values sent in the ServerHello might change, the ServerHello format might change, and the TLSCiphertext format might change.

-The design of TLS 1.3 was constrained by widely-deployed non-compliant TLS intermediaries (see {{middlebox}}), however it does not relax the invariants.
+The design of TLS 1.3 was constrained by widely-deployed non-compliant TLS middleboxes (see {{middlebox}}), however it does not relax the invariants.
-Those intermediaries continue to be non-compliant.
+Those middleboxes continue to be non-compliant.

 #  Security Considerations